344 Grand Ave. Salida Colorado 81201 Tel. 719-539-2367 keith@keithgotschall.com k2turner@salidaco.com

 I have a large variety of demonstration topics to choose from.
 It can be aimed at a group that is heavy on the begginer side of things, or a very advanced level.
 I have gotten lots of feedback and comments about how well I explain things.
 Even the simple sounding demos have a wealth of information that is covered.
 Here are a few choices, contact me if you need more information on them, or if you even have a suggestion for what you might like to see.
 I am always open to trying new things.

-Spindle -vs- Bowl turning, compare and contrast.
-Though this is aimed at the novice turner, there will be plenty of material to pick up for all skill levels.
+Winged bowl Though the first part of this demo is aimed at the novice turner, there will be plenty of material to pick up for all skill levels.
 All the different tools will be talked about and their use gone over and demonstrated.
 All the basic cuts will be made, and grain direction in regards to tool use will be discussed extensively.
-This demo is one sure to please, and has a surprise at the end.
+This demo is one sure to please, and has a surprise at the end, a bi-axis winged bowl.

 Sal-turn.
 A very different type of salt/pepper shaker!
 This demo will go over the steps and techniques necessary to make a really unique item.
 There are no holes in the top, no stopper on the bottom, How does it work?
 End grain hollowing, and other fundamentals of box making are discussed.
 A very clever shaker!